mayan-edms/Mayan-EDMS/docs/chapters/deploying.rst

    .. warning::

-       If this step is interrupted, even if it is later resumed, will cause the automatic admin user to no be created in some cases.
+       If this step is interrupted, even if it is later resumed, will cause the automatic admin user to not be created in some cases.
 Make sure all environment variable and values are correct.
 If this happens, refer to the troubleshooting chapters: :ref:`troubleshooting-autoadmin-account` and
        :ref:`troubleshooting-admin-password`.